Board Of Directors

 Katherine Razdolsky Rothstein is a Wayne State University Law School alumna (Class of 2007) and a GLELC Board Member since 2011.
 Katherine completed several environmental law courses in law school with some of her fellow GLELC Board Members.
 Katherine practices law at Bodman PLC, where she represents business clients in drafting and negotiating a broad range of commercial contracts.
 Katherine is also a graduate of the University of Michigan (BA – Economics).
 She is a mother of two and loves spending time with her family, outdoors, traveling and cooking.

 Jim is an avid lover of the outdoors and environmental protection, and spends as much time as he can outside.
 Jim received his undergraduate degree from the University of Michigan, class of 2005, and law degree from the Wayne State University Law School, class of 2009, where he took virtually every environmental law course offered and served as President of the Environmental Law Society.
-He currently practices law regarding federal energy matters for a major electric and gas utility company.
+He actively practiced law regarding federal energy matters for a major electric and gas utility company for many years before working as an environmental professional focusing on environmental regulation and strategy.
 He resides in Ann Arbor, Michigan with his wife and daughter.
-When not with his wife and daughter, Jim enjoys riding his bicycle, martial arts, cooking, and a good beer, cocktail, or whiskey.
+When not with his wife and daughter, Jim enjoys riding his bicycle, martial arts, cooking, and a good glass of wine, beer, or whisky.